Gill6111-cg/daily-diary/Day04.md

 ### Explanation

-Since the age is less than 18, the condition becomes false and the `else` block executes.
+Since the value of age is 16, the condition becomes false.
+Therefore, the code inside the `else` block executes and displays "Not eligible to vote".

 ---

 ### 3. Else-If Ladder

 The `else-if` ladder is used when multiple conditions need to be checked.
+The program checks each condition one by one until it finds a true condition.

 ### Syntax